mudox/jac-kit/README.md

 - `MyApp.NetworkService.request` is a **descendant** of `MyApp`.

-Descendants inherit scoped based behaviors from its nearest ancestor who have cooresponding behavior set.
-You can explicitly set behaviors on a given descendant to override those inherited from upstream.
+Descendants inherit scoped based behaviors from its nearest ancestor who have corresponding behavior set.
+You can explicitly set behaviors on a given descendant to override those inherited behaviors from upstream.

 Each `Jack` instance maintains 2 important properties associated with its
 scope: